Alan broke the cycle of yo-yo dieting

 Alan struggled with depression in his 20s and started gaining weight after taking anti-depressants.
 He also developed a problematic relationship with food including emotional eating.

-With the Total Wellbeing Diet, Alan lost 12 kg*, broke the cycle of constant weight fluctuations and developed a healthy relationship with food.
+With the CSIRO Total Wellbeing Diet, Alan lost 2st* in 5 months, broke the cycle of constant weight fluctuations and developed a healthy relationship with food.